 Read next: Best places to hike in the UK

 After initially planning to stay in a private room, my poor organisation meant they had booked up by the time I went online, which resulted in booking the camping pods!
 Maybe a bad decision for November but I decided to go for it.
 However, the camping pods at YHA Borrowdale were a great surprise.

 I’ve stayed in a few camping pods, some include extras and some are simply a pod!
 But as you can see from the photo, the camping pods at the YHA, include beds and bedding.
 They also have a small heater and light, with 2 power points, a row of four hooks, rubbish bin and a roller blind too.

-Ironically, it was actually too hot with the heater on, it’s such a small space that you can keep it on low and the camping pod heats up well.
+Ironically, it was actually too hot with the heater on, it’s such a small space that you can keep it on low and the camping pod is toasty and warm.

 And with all of that you have the advantage of stunning views directly out of the camping pod doors, complete with your own porch area, two chairs and a table.

 Overall, a real luxury camping pod, in my opinion!

 I’ve stayed in a few YHA’s around the UK, up until now YHA Boggle Hole was one of my favourites in the North York Moors.
 But I think the YHA Borrowdale is now a top contender.